-The International Association for Philosophical Anthropology and Amsterdam University College, present an International Congress on the Socially Responsible Person, which will take place April 2nd and 3rd 2020 at Amsterdam University College, our co-organizers.
+The International Association for Philosophical Anthropology and Amsterdam University College, present an International Congress on the Socially Responsible Person, which will take place April 2nd and 3rd 2020 at Amsterdam University College.
 We acknowledge the collaboration of the Austral University (Argentina).

 Social Responsibility is a widely shared value in western culture, and has a real impact in corporate as well as personal life.
 It is interesting to reflect on how such a value relates to the human person.
 In this conference we will try to do so from various angles, ranging from theoretical (philosophical anthropology) to very practical (society and business).